-I also hated that I was paying $1-$2 for a single serving of taco seasoning.
+I also hated that I was paying $1-$2 for a single serving.
 I used taco seasoning so much that I finally realized it’d be worth it to make my own batch and triple it for future use.
 Turns out I had every ingredient I needed in order to make a big batch of this yummy taco seasoning mix!
 Isn’t it pretty?!

 You’ll need the following ingredients in order to make your own taco seasoning: